-The transaction-specific data on cross-border Mergers and Acquisitions (M&As) used in this paper come from the Thompson Financial SDC Platinum database that records all M&As involving U.S. firms that were announced between January 1, 1980 and July 1, 2007.
+The transaction-specific data on cross-border Mergers and Acquisitions (M&As) used in this paper come from the Thomson Financial SDC Platinum database that records all M&As involving U.S. firms that were announced between January 1, 1980 and July 1, 2007.
 We focus on publicly traded U.S. targets both because open financial markets in the U.S. have led to a substantial number of cross-border M&As, and because public U.S. firms are required to disclose detailed accounting data.
-It is also worth noting that Forbes (2008) finds evidence that foreigners hold greater shares of their investment portfolios in the United States if they have less developed financial markets, suggesting that our focus on FDI by emerging market firms may provide insights into the implications of broader investment trends into the U.S.

-The work that follows complements the existing literature on post-acquisition firm performance.
+The work that follows complements the existing literature on postacquisition firm performance.
 The focus on acquisitions made by emerging country firms allows us to test the general applicability of theories of FDI flows for firms in apparently capital scarce markets.

-To evaluate the impact of emerging-country acquisitions on U.S. firm performance we examine both stock market and accounting measures.
+To evaluate the impact of emerging-country acquisitions on U.S. firm performance and restructuring we examine both stock market and accounting measures.
 The stock market measure, abnormal announcement returns, provides a forward-looking estimate of expected shareholder value creation.
-After the acquisition has taken place accounting measures of profitability, investment, sales and employment allow us to evaluate the expost performance of U.S. targets.
+After the acquisition has taken place accounting measures of performance such as profitability, investment, sales and employment allow us to evaluate the changes in the of U.S. targets.

-The first empirical challenge we face in estimating post-acquisition performance is one of causality versus selection.
+The first empirical challenge we face in estimating post-acquisition outcome variables is one of causality versus selection.
 Are emerging-market firms simply picking certain types of acquisition targets or do foreign acquisitions change target-firm performance?
-There is some evidence in the literature of how acquirers select targets.
+There is some evidence in the literature on how acquirers select targets.
 In particular, the Froot and Stein (1991) model shows that asymmetric information could lead foreign firms to buy U.S. firms in times when the value of the U.S. dollar is low relative to the foreign currency.
 They provide empirical evidence of a negative relationship between the value of the dollar and FDI flows into the U.S. using aggregate FDI data, and this relationship is also explored in Chen (2008b) using more detailed firm-level data.
-Harris and Ravenscraft (1990) find evidence that foreign firms prefer technology-intensive industries and Slaughter (2007) describes how U.S. states differ in their incentive packages and taxes with regards to foreign acquirers.
-We also find evidence of selection in that emerging country firms tend to acquire public U.S. targets with relatively high levels of sales, employment and total assets.
+Harris and Ravenscraft (1990) find evidence that foreign firms prefer technology-intensive industries, Rossi and Volpin (2004) find that targets are typically from countries with poorer investor protection than their acquirers' countries, and Haskel, Pereira and Slaughter (2007) describe how U.S. states differ in their incentive packages and taxes with regards to foreign acquirers.6 We also find evidence of selection in that emerging-country firms tend to acquire public U.S. targets with relatively high levels of sales, employment and total assets.